 Black eye color in people

 Have you ever seen someone with eyes that seem black as night?
 Despite the fact that they seem black owing to an excess of melanin, they are really merely a very dark brown.
 While staring at the eye with a strong light, you may only be able to distinguish the pupil from the iris!
-Although some individuals may seem to have irises that are black, they don’t actually exist.
-Individuals with black eyes color instead have extremely dark brown eyes that are practically discernible from the pupil.
-In fact, brown eyes are even the most prevalent eye color in newborn newborns.
-Contrary to common perception, real black eye color do not exist.
-Some persons with a lot of melanin in their eyes could seem to have black eyes, depending on the lighting circumstances.
-Yet, this is not absolutely black colored eyes but a very dark brown.
+Irises that appear black on some people are not real.
+Instead, those with black eyes have incredibly dark brown eyes that are almost visible through the pupil.

 Dark brown eyes (black eye color) contain more melanin, the pigment that determines eye color.